anvaka/npmgraph/README.md

 npmgraph
 ========

-[Visualization of NPM dependencies](http://www.yasiv.com/npm#view/bower).
+[Visualization of npm dependencies](http://www.yasiv.com/npm#view/bower).
 This is the souce code behind visualization.

 Usage
 -----